 Licensing solicitor Poppleston Allen says once ‘Natasha’s Law’ comes into force, businesses will be required to label all products, including those prepared and packaged on-site with a full ingredients list.

 Recent coverage surrounding food allergens offers a reminder to all operators who serve food that allergies need to be taken seriously and that operators should ensure they have robust policies and procedures in place, and all staff are trained so customers can be fully advised before they order.

-There are new allergen regulations expected to be in force by summer 2021 and known as Natasha’s Law, following the tragic death of a teenager in 2016 due to an allergic reaction.
+There are new allergen regulations expected to be in force in October 2021 and known as Natasha’s Law, following the tragic death of a teenager in 2016 due to an allergic reaction.
 Natasha Ednan-Laperouse ate a sandwich that contained sesame seeds, to which she was allergic, but the packaging did not list all the ingredients and allergens that the sandwich contained.

 This is because, under current law, businesses only need to ensure prepacked food and drink prepared off-site is clearly labelled with an ingredients list.
 If it is prepared on-site for direct sale, operators only need to make sure that allergen information is given in writing – it does not need to be displayed on the packaging.

 The Government delayed the implementation date of legislation in the hope that this will give businesses enough time to prepare for the change and here are three ways in which publicans can get ready:

 First, staff should already be trained on allergens and communicating them to customers but, over the next two years, training should be enhanced to ensure there are no mistakes made when it comes to labelling in 2021.

 Second, implementing new technology is costly, but ensuring systems are up to date will be important.